dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-airflow-composer.md

 ### 6. Finish the Airflow deploying

 1. Commit and push the pipeline files to GitHub.
-a.

     Add stage deployment files to commit.
 Use your Git UI or the following command:

     ```bash
     git add dags/dag_pipedrive.py build/cloudbuild.yaml
     ```

-    b.
     Commit the files above.
 Use your Git UI or the following command:

     ```bash
     git commit -m 'initiate pipedrive pipeline with Airflow'
     ```

-    c.
     Push changes to GitHub.
 Use your Git UI or the following command:

     ```bash
     git push origin